SierraII/Acme-Web/README.md

 ## Overview:
 I have created a Grunt file to build and package this application as an extra.
 The build process currently only points to the src folder as a dev environment.
 It compiles, lints and builds all Javascript and SCSS files into the src folder and the build folder.
+Bower is used for dependancy management and I used Jquery and Bootstrap for this project.

-I ran into issues with the light Flask server I used for handling server-side requests where after syncing the index.py into a build fodler, the server would not reflect the changes until the server was restarted, so I stuck with having the local server point to the src folder and not the final build folder.
+I ran into issues with the light Flask server I wrote for handling server-side requests where after syncing the index.py into a build fodler, the server would not reflect the changes until the server was restarted, so I stuck with having the local server point to the src folder and not the final build folder.

 ## Notes